Where and when

-On the occasion of Florence Art Week, the Museo Novecento is hosting one of the greatest international sculptors, Tony Cragg (Liverpool, 1949).
-His extensive monographic exhibition, Transfer, curated by Sergio Risaliti and Stefania Rispoli, runs from 23 September 2022 to 15 January 2023, and presents a selection of sculptures and works on paper by the English master.
+On the occasion of Florence Art Week, the Museo Novecento hosts one of the greatest exponents of international sculpture, Tony Cragg (Liverpool, 1949), who will be the protagonist of the great monographic TONY CRAGG.
+Transfer, curated by Sergio Risaliti and Stefania Rispoli, from 22 September 2022 to 5 February 2023.

 Monday – Sunday